 1. Airport Hazards (24 CFR Part 51 Subpart D) Is the proposed project site located in one of the counties where airport hazards were eliminated at the Tier I level (Chesterfield, Darlington, Dillon, Georgetown, Marlboro, Marion)?
 Yes.
 Airport Hazards Analysis Complete.
 No. The proposed project site located in a county where airport hazards exist (Florence, Horry).
-See Airport Map in Attachment B. Is the proposed project site located within 2,500' of a civil airport or 15,000' of a military airfield?
+See attached Airport Map.
+Is the proposed project site located within 2,500' of a civil airport of 15,000' of a military airfield?
 No. Airport Hazards Analysis Complete.
 Yes.
 Is the proposed project site located in a Runway Protection Zone/Clear Zone (RPZ/CZ) or Accident Potential Zone (APZ)?
 No. Airport Hazards Analysis Complete.
 Yes.
 Does the project involve new construction, substantial rehabilitation, acquisition of undeveloped land, or activities that would significantly prolong the physical or economic life of the existing structure?
 Yes.
-THE PROPOSED PROJECT CANNOT PROCEED. ☐ No. Project activities are limited to minor rehabilitation or buyout for conversion to greenspace.
+THE PROPOSED PROJECT CANNOT PROCEED.
+No. Project activities are limited to minor rehabilitation or buyout for conversion to greenspace.
 Complete Sections I and II below.
 I. Runway Protection Zone/Clear Zone (RPZ/CZ) Proposed project site is NOT in an RPZ/CZ.
-RPZ/CZ Review Complete.
 Proceed to Section II.
 Project site is located in an RPZ/CZ.
 Is the project part of clear zone acquisition program?
 Yes.
 THE PROPOSED PROJECT CANNOT PROCEED.
 No. Applicant has been informed of the potential hazards from airplane accidents as well as the potential for the property to be purchased as part of a future airport expansion project.
-See Airport Hazards Notification Letter (Attachment C).
-Airport Hazards Analysis Complete upon completion of RPZ/CZ & APZ review.
+See attached Airport Hazards Notification Letter.
+Airport Hazards Analysis Complete upon completion of RPZ/CZ & APZ review sections.
 II.
 Accident Potential Zone (APZ) Proposed project site is NOT in an APZ.
-APZ Review Complete.
+See RPZ/CZ review section.
 Project site is located in an APZ.
 Is the proposed project consistent with Department of Defense (DOD) Land Use Compatibility Guidelines?
 No. THE PROPOSED PROJECT CANNOT PROCEED.
 Yes.
-See documentation of consistency with DOD guidelines in Attachment C. Airport Hazards Analysis Complete upon completion of RPZ/CZ & APZ review.
+See attached documentation of consistency with DOD guidelines.
+Airport Hazards Analysis Complete upon completion of RPZ/CZ & APZ review sections.
 OTHER: (explain finding)